Operating System Not Found Error Appears, How To Recover Data

 "Hey I had Windows 7 home basic installed on my Dell Inspiron laptop, and there was only 1 partition (c drive), I think that I deleted something from windows, and now when I'm switching on the laptop its saying 'operating system not found'.
 Somebody please help me, how can I recover the data on hard drive.
 Is it possible that data is still present on hdd?
 Sorry for my grammar, I'm not good in English."

 Is this familiar to you?
 Have you ever been put into such situation?
 What will you do if you find the computer fails to launch operating system and displays an error message like "Operating system not found"?
 At this critical moment, most of you will focus on operating system crash recovery and how to fix operating system not found error, right?

 Here, we'll provide an excellent bootable recovery tool and show you how to recover files from a dead computer with it.
 And after that, we'll also provide 6 solutions to help fix no operating system error.
 Please take it easy, all the operations involved in the data recovery and error solving process are easy to master, even for a newbie.

 The bootable recovery tool – MiniTool Power Data Recovery Boot Disk – allows you to access hard disk without OS easily so as to recover files from the unbootable disk.
 You don't need to worry even if you have never done data recovery/file recovery by yourself independently; that is simply because prompts will be given in software to guide you through the recovery process step by step.
-You can choose to download the demo version of this bootable tool to experience first and then decide to buy a license for further recovery or not.
+You can choose to download the free edition to experience its performance firstly and then decide to buy a license for getting the WinPE Bootable Media or not.